 Having a hard time remembering "The Spirit," an adaptation of a DC comic about a risen-from-the-dead police officer (Gabriel Macht) who fights crime in Central City?
 That's o.k.
 No one else remembers it, either.

 Before he was Thanos, he was supernatural gunfighter Jonah Hex.
 However, Josh Brolin would probably like to snap his finger and make all memories of this genre stinker disappear from the universe.
-Accompanying him on this failed superhero ride were respected actor John Malkovich and blockbuster bombshell of the era Megan Fox.
+Accompanying him on this failed superhero ride?
+Respected actor John Malkovich and blockbuster bombshell of the era Megan Fox.

-After this Batman movie, the studio would go on a long hiatus before attempting another one.
+After this Batman movie, Warner Bros. would go on a long hiatus before attempting another one.
 Blame it on the batnips on George Clooney's costume.
 Or director Joel Schumacher's over-emphasized camp.
 Or Arnold Schwarzenegger's ill-advised take on Mr. Freeze.
-Whatever the reasons, this movie exists as a prime example on how not to produce a mega-budgeted Batman movie.
+Whatever the reasons, this movie exists as a prime example of how not to produce a mega-budgeted Batman movie.